On the Adversarial Robustness of Large Vision-Language Models under Visual Token Compression: Experiments

 \subsection{Analysis and Ablation}

-\textbf{Impact of Token Compression on Robustness.} We investigate the impact of token compression on robustness from two perspectives: absolute robustness (robust accuracy) and conditional robustness.
+\textbf{Impact of Token Compression on Robustness.} We investigate the impact of token compression on robustness from two perspectives: absolute robustness and conditional robustness degradation.
 First, under a fixed $\ell_\infty$ perturbation budget, the observed robust accuracy $R$ decreases as the token budget shrinks, reflecting the combined effect of information loss and increased susceptibility to adversarial distortion.
-Second, to disentangle robustness degradation from pure information loss, we examine conditional robustness via conditional robust accuracy (CRA), defined as $\mathrm{CRA}=R/C$, where $C$ is the clean accuracy.
-CRA measures the fraction of clean performance that is preserved under attack, enabling a fairer comparison of attack impact across different compression levels.
+Second, to disentangle robustness degradation from pure information loss, we introduce conditional robustness degradation ($\mathrm{CRD}$), defined as $\mathrm{CRD}=1-\frac{R}{C}$, where $C$ is the clean accuracy. $\mathrm{CRD}$ measures the relative fraction of clean performance that is lost under attack, enabling a fairer comparison of attack impact across different compression levels.
+A higher $\mathrm{CRD}$ indicates a stronger attack effect after accounting for the clean accuracy drop caused by compression.

-\Cref{fig:cra} presents the $\mathrm{CRA}$ trend under baseline and \attackname.
-For the baseline attack, $\mathrm{CRA}$ generally increases as the deployment budget shrinks across all three benchmarks (with minor fluctuations), which can misleadingly suggest that conditional robustness improves under stronger compression.
-In contrast, \attackname exhibits a non-dependent pattern: it decreases under moderate budgets (e.g., 64-192 tokens) and then partially rebounds as the budget shrinks further.
+\Cref{fig:crd} presents the $\mathrm{CRD}$ trend under the baseline attack and \attackname.
+For the baseline attack, $\mathrm{CRD}$ generally decreases as the deployment budget shrinks across all three benchmarks, which can misleadingly suggest that stronger compression improves conditional robustness.
+In contrast, \attackname exhibits a non-monotonic pattern: $\mathrm{CRD}$ increases under moderate budgets (e.g., 64--192 tokens) and then partially decreases as the budget shrinks further.
 This behavior is consistent with compression-aligned optimization.
-Under moderate compression, clean predictions can still be made from the small set of selected survivor tokens, so clean accuracy $C$ drops only mildly.
+Under moderate compression, clean predictions can still be made from the selected survivor tokens, so clean accuracy $C$ drops only mildly.
 However, \attackname explicitly targets these same survivors by aligning perturbations with the selection signal, corrupting the evidence that the compressed model relies on.
-As a result, robust accuracy $R$ decreases more sharply than $C$, which drives $\mathrm{CRA}$ downward.
-Under extremely tight budgets (e.g., 16 tokens), robust accuracy is already severely suppressed, leaving the attack with limited headroom to further reduce $R$ (i.e., diminishing marginal impact), whereas clean accuracy $C$ continues to drop rapidly due to information loss; consequently, $R/C$ rebounds.
+As a result, robust accuracy $R$ decreases more sharply than $C$, which drives $\mathrm{CRD}$ upward.
+Under extremely tight budgets (e.g., 16 tokens), robust accuracy is already severely suppressed, leaving the attack with limited headroom to further reduce $R$, whereas clean accuracy $C$ continues to drop rapidly due to information loss; consequently, $\mathrm{CRD}$ decreases.
 Appendix~\ref{appendix:analysis} provides further ablations on components, perturbation budgets, hyperparameters, and scoring metrics.